grighakobian/swift-pagination/README.md

 ## License

-Paginator is available under the MIT license.
+Pagination is available under the MIT license.
 See the LICENSE file for more info.